barryam3/s2/README.md

 3. Do `./deploy_prod.sh yourkerb` when you're ready to make your changes live.

 ## Database Configuration
 When testing locally, you should put your MySQL database credentials in environment variables, as specified in `config.py`.
 In the athena locker, there exists a file `realconfig.py` that has the crossp SQL database credentials which is loaded automatically if present.

-In the future we should create a tool to initialize a personal database with dummy data for testing.
+You can create a database using the dump in `ssdb.sql`.
+The command to do so (after creating the database) is `mysql yourkerb+s2 < ssdb.sql`.
+If this does not work, you can paste and execute the SQL manually.